rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 .. note::

   Task 2.1: 2 mins.
-Look into the folders.
+Explore the top menu and look into the folders.
 What does it look like?
 Familiarize yourself with the browser view of Fox.
-For a beginner, this will be useful even when you are using the terminal.
-You can switch back and forth between browser view and terminal/ command prompt, to check if everything is in compliance.
+For a beginner, it is useful to learn how to copy paths and move or copy files and folders between the project area and the Home Directory.

 .. note::